I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_errorinfo.md

 ## Members

 `ErrorCode`

 Win32 Error Code associated with the event.

 The IHV can pick the error that is most similar to what needs to be reported (for example, E_OUTOFMEMORY).
 The IHV can also use FACILITY_ITF to create custom errors.
 For more information, see <a href="http://go.microsoft.com/fwlink/p/?linkid=525284">Codes in FACILITY_ITF</a>.

+`ErrorDescription`

 `IsRecoverable`

 If FALSE, the GNSS adapter needs to reset it’s state with the GNSS driver.

 `Size`

 Structure size.

+`Unused`

 `Version`

 Version number.

 ## Requirements